-Indicators of Ability: Identifies main idea; identifies specific factual details; infers the meaning of unfamiliar words
+Indicators of Ability: Identifies main idea; identifies specific factual details

 Teaching Notes: Consider playing a recording of a home smoke detector test sound, a low battery beeping sound, and an alarm going off to familiarize learners with the sounds and to reinforce vocabulary.
 Alternately, bring in a smoke detector and demonstrate how to use the test button.